PorticoExchange/.github/profile/README.md

 ![image](https://user-images.githubusercontent.com/83122757/205443627-decb884e-e9d6-4c24-8417-cda76e198610.png)

-The product is backed by [Sequentia](https://github.com/SequentiaSEQ)
+The product is backed by [Sequentia](https://github.com/SequentiaSEQ) and Portico Labs

 Besides, Portico is compatible with